Enabling Your Business Data for Power BI

-- Pin this customised view to the dashboard to continue tracking.
+- Pin this customized view to the dashboard to continue tracking.

 You can refresh data manually, and you can set up a refresh schedule.
 For more information, see Configuring scheduled refresh.

-You can also build your own reports and dashboards in Power BI based on your Dynamics 365 data.
+You can also build your own reports and dashboards in Power BI based on your Dynamics NAV data.
 For more information, see Connecting Your Business Data to Power BI.

-To see your Dynamics 365 data in Power BI, you must have the following:
+To see your Dynamics NAV data in Power BI, you must have the following:

-- Access to Dynamics 365.
-For more information, see Dynamics 365 Business edition.
+- Access to Dynamics NAV.
+For more information, see Dynamics NAV.